Why Pa. voters, labor leaders, and academics think Democrats lost, and how they think they can win next time

 Many responses conflict with one another, but all offer insight into a party grappling with its new reality.

-How did the Democrats lose the presidency, the House, and the Senate in a race where pollsters had Vice President Kamala Harris neck-and-neck, and at some points leading, President-elect Donald Trump?
-And what can the party do better next time to win back core parts of their base — working class voters, union laborers, and voters of color?
+How did the Democrats lose the presidency, the House, and the Senate in a race where pollsters had Vice President Kamala Harris neck-and-neck with, and at some points leading, President-elect Donald Trump?
+And what can the party do better next time to win back core parts of their base — working-class voters, union laborers, and voters of color?

 Across Pennsylvania, Democratic strategists pointed to a perfect storm of economic challenges, Trump’s appeal to voters in the battleground state, and Harris’ identity as a woman of color as reasons for her electoral defeat.

-But in addition to strategists, elected officials, and their staffers, The Inquirer also spoke to people who were less closely involved with the party’s losing electoral strategy — everyday voters, labor organizers, academics — about why the Democrats failed and what they can do better moving forward.
+Along with talking to strategists, elected officials, and their staffers, The Inquirer spoke to people who were less closely involved with the party’s losing electoral strategy — everyday voters, labor organizers, academics — about why the Democrats failed and what they can do better moving forward.

 Some said Harris simply needed more time.
 Others said the solution is to listen to constituents.
 Many responses conflict with one another, but all offer insight into a party grappling with its new reality.